sharkwouter/minigalaxy/README.md

 bin/minigalaxy
 </pre>

 This will be the development version.
-Alternatively a tarball of a specific release can be downloaded from the [releases page](https://github.com/sharkwouter/minigalaxy/releases).
+Alternatively a tarball of a specific release can be downloaded from the <a href="https://github.com/sharkwouter/minigalaxy/releases">releases page</a>.
 </details>

 ## Support